-The ISF Workshop for the Measurement and Computation of Reacting Flows With Carbon Nanoparticles is an ongoing, biennial forum.
-It was held from 22 - 23 July 2022, timed to occur before the 39th International Combustion Symposium, 24 - 29 July 2022, Vancouver, Canada.
+The ISF Workshop for the Measurement and Computation of Reacting Flows with Carbon Nanoparticles is an ongoing, biennial forum.
+The next meeting will be held from 20 - 21 July 2024, together with other satellite workshops of the 40th International Combustion Symposium, on 21-26 July 2024, Milan, Italy.

-Organised by researchers, for researchers, to develop improved predictive capability of soot in flames of practical relevance through international collaboration between experimentalists and modellers.
-It is an open forum held immediately prior to each International Symposium on Combustion.
+Organised by researchers, for researchers with specialist industry advisors, to develop improved predictive capability of pyrolysis processes in practical reactors and flames through international collaboration between experimentalists and modellers.
+It is an open forum held immediately prior to each of the International Symposia on Combustion.

-- To advance understanding and predictive capability of flames with combustion-generated particles, including soot, to identify gaps in the understanding and to coordinate research programs to address them;
+To advance understanding and predictive capability of practical flows involving pyrolysis, within reactors and flames - identifying current gaps in this understanding and coordinating research programs to address them.

-- To identify well defined target flames/HTRF and coordinate additional experiments that provide suitable data for model development and validation, spanning a variety of reactants and flow-field environments in each of the research programs;
+To identify well defined target reactors/flames and coordinate additional experiments that provide suitable data for model development and validation, spanning a variety of reaction environments and fuels in each of the research programs.

-- To establish an archive of the detailed data sets of target flames/HTRF with defined accuracy and to provide a forum for the exchange and dissemination of these data;
+To establish an archive of detailed data sets of target flames with defined accuracy and to provide a forum for the exchange and dissemination of these data.

 1) To advance understanding of the strengths and limitations of various modelling approaches for sooting flames and HTRF by detailed comparison of predictions with experimental/DNS data of the following environments: